microsoft/industry/telco/readme.md

 # Telecommunications Industry Reference Architecture

-Customers in the Telecoomunications (or Telco) industry have a unique set of requirements compared to enterprises or customers in other industries.
+Customers in the Telecommunications (or Telco) industry have a unique set of requirements compared to enterprises or customers in other industries.
 Such requirements include:

 * Delivery of networking services that consume large amounts of bandwidth and are sensitive to latency and jitter on the network (for example, video or streaming).
 * Provide networking and end-user services to consumers (for example, firewall or storage capacity as added value services on top of an internet line at home).